Skip to content

 Plats and Surveys

-Plats and surveys are both types of property maps.
+Both plats and surveys are types of property maps.
 Plats show the boundaries of all surrounding properties, whereas surveys show only the boundaries of a single property.

 Owing a piece of the capital is an amazing thing.
 Although living in the District of Columbia is pricey, it's an exciting part of the county.
 But you must maintain your property to retain its value, and if you have a mortgage, you have to make regular payments with interest.